List of executive air transports of U.S. states: Florida

 Gov. Ron DeSantis arriving in Volusia County on the DFLE Cessna Citation Latitude to tour storm damage in 2022.

 The Florida Department of Law Enforcement (FDLE) currently operates a Cessna Citation Latitude which was acquired in 2020.
 Previously, the FDLE operated a refurbished Beechcraft King Air which was purchased from the federal government as a surplus.
-In an January 2019 incident, this King Air had to make an emergency landing while Governor Ron DeSantis and Attorney General Ashley Moody were aboard.
+In a January 2019 incident, this King Air had to make an emergency landing while Governor Ron DeSantis and Attorney General Ashley Moody were aboard.
 The previous government airplane was sold in 2002 by Governor Rick Scott as he utilized his own private jet.

 In 2022, Senate Bill 2512 proposed that the state develop a new executive fleet: Aircraft 1 would be for exclusive use by the Governor, Aircraft 2 would be available to the Lieutenant Governor, cabinet members, Chief Justice and Justices of the Florida Supreme Court, and Aircraft 3 would be for use by the Florida Senate President or Speaker of the House, along with other high level executive branch departments and select public commission chairs.

 The bill made it through both the houses of the Florida Legislature, however was ultimately vetoed by the Governor.